 Garrett Ranking Technique for Constraint Analysis

-It is one of the best and effective method to analyse major constraints experience by the stakeholders in supply chain of fresh fruits and vegetables.
+It is one of the best and effective method to analyse major constraints experienced by the stakeholders in supply chain of fresh fruits and vegetables.
 Respondent was asked to rank the constraints on the basis of severity (Gupta et al., 2025).
 The rank was converted to score for the analysis.
 The formula is:

 Percent Position = Rij- 0.5Nj X 100